Why is My Furnace Blowing Cold Air Instead Of Heat?

 5. The Condensate Line is Clogged

-A clog in the condensate line will prevent your furnace from igniting.
-No ignition means only cold air coming through your vents.
+A clog in the condensate line will prevent your furnace pilot light from igniting.
+No ignition means only cool air coming through your vents.
 There could also be an issue with your condensate drain lines, but an HVAC technician will be able to tell you exactly what the problem is.

 6. The Pilot Light Keeps Going Out

 Pilot lights can be very dangerous to replace, especially on a gas furnace, so please be careful to read the booklet that came with your heating system.
-It may also be a faulty thermocouple (the sensor that controls the gas and ignition) which needs replacing.
-If you are concerned about handling anything on your own, give us a call.
+It may also be a faulty thermocouple (the flame sensor that controls the gas and ignition) which needs replacing.
+If you are concerned about handling anything on your own, give one of our HVAC technicians a call.

 7. There’s A Problem With The Gas Supply

 There might be an inadequate gas supply in your tank, but it might also be an issue with how the gas gets to your furnace.
 If your pilot light doesn’t light at all, it may also be the gas valve.
-This is not an issue that you can do on your own; you need to call a professional.
+This is not an issue that you can do on your own; you need to call a professional from an HVAC or gas company.

 8. The Air Ducts Are Leaking